Turkey Travel Guide

 Southeastern Anatolia has a semi-arid continental climate.
 The weather in summers is hot and dry.
 Besides, the weather in winter is cold and snowy.

 Things to Do in Turkey

-Being at the border between Asia and Europe, Turkey is a perfect place to see the beauty of both continents.
-It has friendly people, beautiful architecture, and a vibrant history.
+Being at the border between Asia and Europe, Turkey is a perfect place to see both continents’ beauty.
+It has friendly people, beautiful architecture, and vibrant history.
 The activities and things to do in Turkey never end, but you can have a list of top places to go and unique things to do.
 A trip to Turkey will be a memorable experience for everyone, so if you have anything to add or make your recommendations, share your traveling experience with the rest of us in the comments.

 Marvel at the Topkapi Palace

 It may be challenging to select a starting point for what kind of things you can do in Turkey, but perhaps it is best to begin in the country’s heart.
 Topkapi Palace in Istanbul used to be the seat of power for the Ottomans, listed as a UNESCO World Heritage Site.
 This Palace is filled with artifacts of the glorious empire, such as the decorations and the building’s furniture, which are hundreds of years old.
 There are also clothes and suits of armor worn by the royal family and Sultans that resided in the Topkapi Palace.
 This building’s interior and exterior are preserved with pride as it is one of the country’s most essential elements.

 If you have never visited this Palace, make sure to spend several hours seeing everything, including the enchanting gardens and pavilions in this massive complex.

 |Opening Hours||Cankurtaran, 34122 Fatih/Istanbul, Turkey|